 To maximize the comparability of data by year and by State, most of the tables in section 3 are based on fetal deaths occurring at gestations of 20 weeks or more.
 These tables also include fetal deaths for which gestation is not stated for those States requiring reporting at 20 weeks or more gestation only.
-Beginning with 1969, fetal deaths of not stated gestation were excluded for States requiring reporting of all products of conception except for those with a stated birth weight of 500 grams or more.
-In 1989 this rule was applied to the following States: Georgia, Hawaii, New York (including New York City), Rhode Island, and Virginia.
-Each year there are some exceptions to this procedure.
+Beginning with 1969, fetal deaths of not stated gestation were excluded for States requiring reporting of all products of conception except for those with a stated birthweight of 500 grams or more.
+In 1990, this rule was applied to the following States: Georgia, Hawaii, New York (including New York City), Rhode Island, and Virginia.
+Each year, there are exceptions to this procedure.

-Arkansas-Since 1971, Arkansas has been using two reporting forms for fetal deaths: A confidential Spontaneous Abortion form that is not sent to the National Center for Health Statistics (NCHS) and a Fetal Death Certificate that is.
-During the period 1971 through 1980, it is believed that most spontaneous fetal deaths of less than 20 weeks' gestation were reported on the confidential form and, therefore, were not reported to NCHS.
-During the period 1981 through 1983, Arkansas specified that fetal deaths of less than 28 weeks' gestation or weighing less than 1,000 grams could be reported on the confidential form; beginning with 1984 data, the State specified that fetal deaths of 20 weeks' gestation or weighing 500 grams be reported on the Fetal Death Certificate.
+Arkansas--Since 1971, Arkansas has been using two reporting forms for fetal deaths: A confidential Spontaneous Abortion form that is not sent to NCHS and a Fetal Death Certificate that is.
+During the period 1971-80, it is believed that most spontaneous fetal deaths of less than 20 weeks' gestation were reported on the confidential form and, therefore, were not reported to NCHS.
+During the period 1981-83, Arkansas specified that fetal deaths of less than 28 weeks' gestation or weighing less than 1,000 grams could be reported on the confidential form; beginning with 1984 data, the State specified that fetal deaths of 20 weeks' gestation or weighing 500 grams be reported on the Fetal Death Certificate.
 Because of these changes, the comparability of counts of early fetal deaths may be affected.
-In particular, counts of fetal deaths at 20 to 27 weeks for 1981-83 were not comparable between Arkansas and other reporting areas or with Arkansas data for 1984-89.
+In particular, counts of fetal deaths at 20 to 27 weeks for 1981-83 were not comparable between Arkansas and other reporting areas or with Arkansas data for 1984-90.
 It is believed that reporting has improved but is still not comparable with data for 1980 and earlier years.

-Colorado-While Colorado State law requires reporting fetal deaths of all periods of gestation, beginning in 1989, the State only provides to NCHS data for fetal deaths of 20 weeks gestation or more.
+Colorado--While Colorado State law requires reporting fetal deaths of all periods of gestation, beginning in 1989, the State provides to NCHS data for fetal deaths of 20 weeks gestation or more.

-Maine-Maine uses two reporting forms for fetal deaths: A Report of Abortion (Spontaneous and Induced) and a Report of Fetal Death.
+Maine--Maine uses two reporting forms for fetal deaths: A Report of Abortion (Spontaneous and Induced) and a Report of Fetal Death.
 Most spontaneous fetal deaths at less than 20 weeks' gestation are reported on the Report of Abortion, and, therefore, are excluded from fetal death counts in this volume.

-Maryland-From the counts of frequencies by month, it appears that not all fetal deaths occurring in the first quarter of 1989 were reported.
-This may account in part for the decrease in the reported number of fetal deaths and in fetal mortality rates for Maryland between 1988 and 1989.
+Maryland--From the counts of frequencies by month, it appears that not all fetal deaths occurring in the first quarter of 1989 were reported.
+This may account in part for the lower number of fetal deaths and fetal mortality rates for Maryland for 1989 relative to 1990.

-Wisconsin-Beginning in 1986, Wisconsin changed its reporting requirements for spontaneous fetal deaths from "20 weeks" to "20 weeks or 350 grams."
+Wisconsin--Beginning in 1986, Wisconsin changed its reporting requirements for spontaneous fetal deaths from "20 weeks" to "20 weeks or 350 grams."

-Revised Report of Fetal Death for 1989-Beginning with data for 1989, new items were added to the U.S. Standard Report of Fetal Death, including Hispanic origin of the mother and father, medical and other risk factors of pregnancy, obstetric procedures, and method of delivery.
-In addition, questions on complications of labor and delivery and congenital anomalies of fetus were changed from an openended to a checkbox format, to ensure more complete reporting of information.
-However, because of differences in implementation dates of the new fetal death report between States, and because of inexperience in reporting and processing the new items, reporting of the new items in individual States may not be complete for 1989.
+Revised Report of Fetal Death for 1989--Beginning with data for 1989, new items were added to the U.S. Standard Report of Fetal Death, including Hispanic origin of the mother and father, medical and other risk factors of preqnancy, obstetric procedures, and method of delivery.
+In addition, questions on complications of labor and/or delivery and congenital anomalies of fetus were changed from an openended question to a checkbox format to ensure more complete reporting of information.
+However, because of differences in implementation dates of the new fetal death report for reporting States, and because of inexperience in reporting and processing the new items, reporting of the new items in individual States may be incomplete for 1990.
 The data quality and completeness of many of these items are being evaluated.